-However, you wouldn’t want to rely on such lists for making a decision about where to retire.
+However, you shouldn’t rely on such lists when deciding where to retire.
 Your own best-of list has to take your own life and particular needs into account.
 That is something no one but you can do.

 Moving in retirement requires a different kind of planning.
 Changes — in finances, health and mobility — can happen quickly after age 60.
-An idyllic spot in the mountains or by the seashore may become too remote, or your home too hard to maintain after you’ve had a heart attack or diabetes, or simply have slowed down.
+An idyllic spot in the mountains or by the seashore may become too remote, or your home may become too hard to maintain after you’ve had a heart attack or diabetes or simply slowed down.

 “It’s raining,” a new neighbor complained to me.
 He seemed surprised.
 Maybe he’d moved here after reading best-of lists.

 Enjoy those lists, but keep digging before you go.
 These four questions can help you decide if a new place will really work for your retirement, now and in the future:

 Most older people require help eventually, and many need a lot of assistance.
 The nonprofit Family Caregiver Alliance says someone who is 65 or older stands a 68 percent chance of eventually becoming cognitively impaired or unable to manage two or more activities of daily living — such as eating, dressing or bathing.